lisongx/wikidata-elements/README.md

 We're using [pollyjs](https://github.com/Netflix/pollyjs) to record and replay all the http requests to wikidata in the test suits.

 If you need to record new requests, remember to run `npm run record-request`.

+## Contributing

+Bug reports and pull requests are welcome on GitHub.